gravitational/teleport-plugins/kubernetes/README.md

 You can use `minikube` if you don't have a cluster yet.

 #### Operator's docker image
-You can obtain the docker image by building it yourself
+You can obtain the docker image by building it yourself.

-We're planning to upload the image to quay.io, but for now you have to build it yourself with the following command: `make docker-build-kubernetes`
+We're planning to upload the image to quay.io, but for now you have to build it yourself with the following command: `make docker-build-kubernetes`.

 This creates a `teleport-operator:latest` image that we'll be using later on to setup de Operator.